nuno120/RefChall2023/README.md

 To use OpenposeCNN, you can clone the [Lightweight Openpose](https://github.com/Daniil-Osokin/lightweight-human-pose-estimation.pytorch) repository and follow the instructions provided.
 Place the `OpenposeCNN.py` script in the main folder of the cloned repository.

-## How to Use

-1. Clone this repository to your local machine using the following command:

-2. Download the required data and model files from the provided Google Drive links.

-3. Follow the instructions specific to each component or model to use them effectively.

 Contributors:
 Dario Xavier Catarrinho, Lasse van Iterson, Joey van der Kaaij, Fiona Nagelhout, Nils Peters, Nuno Scholten, Arnoud Visser